 - advances in medical management and medication

 If you have Marfan syndrome, it is important to be well informed about the condition and how it can be managed.
-If you are aware of your limitations, it will help you accept the particular lifestyle changes that will reduce the stress on your body.
-Be advised by your healthcare provider.
+General wellbeing and quality of life for individuals with Marfan syndrome can be improved by making lifestyle choices that reduce the stress on their body.
+A healthcare professional can advise you on suitable lifestyle suggestions.

 Depending on which body parts are affected and to what degree, such changes may include:

-- no physical activities that depend on isometric exercise, such as weight training or moving heavy objects
+- avoiding physical activities that depend on isometric exercise, such as weight training or moving heavy objects

 Where to get help